What Is Proximity Key?

 by Dave Grom -

-When you’re within the appropriate distance, the smart key transmit combination of audio and infrared waves with your immobilized computer to lock and unlock doors and even to turn on the car engine having the key in the pocket.
+When driver is within the admissible radius, the intelligent key interacts through radio frequency waves with your motor vehicle to unlock and lock doors and trunk and even to turn on the engine with the key in the pocket.

-Way back in 1998, Mercedes-Benz was the first to implement this platform in the automotive industry.
+In 1998, Mercedes-Benz was the first manufacturer of cars to outfit this platform in the market.

-Presently, vehicle owners can utilize push start ignition and keyless access devices on nearly all auto motive models and enjoy operations like remote start, automatic door locking and unlocking, auto motive theft avoidance protection, power windows and many more.
+This days, motor vehicle owners can take advantage of intelligent keys and push button start ignition on most auto motive models and use functions such as remote start, power windows, automatic door closing and unlocking, vehicle antitheft protection and many more.

 - Dodge: Keyless Enter-N-Go